codeodor/minitest-stub_any_instance/README.md

 minitest-stub_any_instance
 ==========================

-Adds a method to MiniTest that stubs any instance of a class.
+Adds a method to MiniTest that creates a method stub on any instance of a class for the duration of a block.

 Usage
 ------